 This joint statement signed by RTE and 18 CSOs responds to a report published in September 2023 by the International Development Committee (IDC) of the UK House of Commons, entitled ‘Investment for development - The UK’s Strategy towards Development Finance Initiatives.
 The report’ raises major concerns about the UK’s investments as part of development aid which the signatory organisations working on education share and reiterate.

-Joint statement made by GI-ESCR and the Right to Education Initiative at the 44th session of the UN Human Rights Council in Geneva.
-It was submitted in relation to the presentation of the report of the UN Special Rapporteur on the right to education on the impact of the COVID-19 crisis on the right to education: advances and critical challenges (A/HRC/53/27).
+This written statement was submitted by GI-ESCR and RTE during the 53rd session of the Human Rights Council in Geneva.
+It was submitted in relation to the presentation of the report of the Special Rapporteur on the right to education: Securing the right to education: advances and critical challenges (A/HRC/53/27).